What Offences Disqualify You From Holding an MSIC?

 July 4, 2026

-Person reviewing paperwork with a compliance officer, representing MSIC eligibility review
+Person reviewing paperwork with a compliance officer, representing MSIC eligibility review.

-Short answer: a small, specific set of serious criminal convictions can disqualify you from holding an MSIC, but a criminal record alone doesn't automatically rule you out.
+A small, specific set of serious criminal convictions can disqualify you from holding an MSIC, but a criminal record alone doesn't automatically rule you out.
 Disqualification depends on the offence type, its severity, and how recently you were convicted, and there is a formal process to seek reconsideration if you are disqualified.

 How disqualification actually works